bioinformatics-core-shared-training/SingleCell_RNASeq_Sept23/index.md

 You will also learn how to generate common plots for analysis and visualisation of gene expression data, such as TSNE, UMAP and violin plots.

-We have run this course twice and are still learning how to teach it remotely.
-Please bear with us if there are any technical hitches, and be aware that timings for different sections laid out in the schedule below may not be adhered to.
-There may be some necessity to make adjusments to the course as we go.

-(Materials linked to below will be updated closer to the time of delivery)

 > ## Prerequisites
 >
 > __**Some basic experience of using a UNIX/LINUX command line is assumed**__